aguillot-fme/rasterpipeline/README.md

 ## Usage

-Use the Airflow UI (http://localhost:8080) or REST API to trigger runs of `raster_pipeline`, passing a `source_path` in the run configuration.
+Use the Airflow UI (http://localhost:8080) or REST API to trigger runs of `raster_ingest`, passing a `source_path` in the run configuration.

 ### Access Interfaces
 - **MinIO Console**: http://localhost:9001 (User: `minioadmin`, Pass: `minioadmin`)